 Environmental Management and Pollution Control Act 1994 (EMPCA), the

 Land Use Planning and Approvals Act 1993 and the

 Local Government Act 1993 may be used to implement the Air Quality Policy.

 The Air Quality Policy also provides guidance for environmental managers and consultants in the relevant industries.

 Regulatory authorities should ensure that all reasonable and practical measures are taken to avoid or minimise air emissions from industry.
-This may include Level 1, Level 2 and Level 3 activities and existing uses.
+This may include Level 1, Level 2 and Level 3 activities as defined in EMPCA and existing uses.

 The measures that should be used, in order of priority, are:

 Where air emissions are unavoidable, accepted modern technology should be used to minimise these emissions.
 This means that is has a demonstrated capacity to meet the desired emission concentration